OlivierGaland/CashFactory/README.md

 - Update .env file with the account details (put your account informations in defined environment variables)
 - (Optional) If you don't want to use all app : comment or delete the corresponding section in docker-compose.yml
 - Special procedure for Earnapp : you will need to add your device in the dashboard, to get the id use Portainer to open "exec console" on the Earnapp container (or through ssh enter: docker exec -it cashfactory_Earnapp_1 sh) and type : earnapp showid, to add the device you need to enter this link in your browser https://earnapp.com/r/your-id replacing "your-id" with the id you found earlier with show-id.
+- Special procedure for Peer2profit : registration is done using a telegram bot (you need to install telegram application)
 - Special procedure for Bitping : you will need to enter manually credential to initialize (TODO : easiest way ?), in $HOME/CashFactory type : sudo docker run -it -v $HOME/CashFactory/data/bitping/:/root/.bitping bitping/bitping-node:latest , then enter your credential , once this is done CTL-C to end container

 Registering section and supported cash earning apps :